4.8. Map window¶

-The Importer/Exporter GUI offers a 2D map window that allows the user to display the overall bounding box calculated from the city model content stored in each 3D City Database instance and to graphically select a bounding box filter for data imports and exports.
+The Importer/Exporter offers a 2D map window that allows a user to display the overall bounding box calculated from the city model content stored in a 3D City Database instance and to graphically select a bounding box for data imports and exports.

-There are two ways to open the map windows:
+There are two ways to open the map window:

-- Click the map button on the bounding box dialog available on the Import, Export, KML/COLLADA/glTF Export and Database tabs of the operations window.
+Click the map button on the bounding box dialog that is available for the different import and export operations.

 The 2D map is rendered in a separate application window shown below.

 The map content is provided by the OpenStreetMap (OSM) service and is subject to the OSM usage and license terms.
 Make sure your computer has internet access to load the map.
-This might require setting up network proxies (see Section 22.214.171.124).
-Please consult your networkadministrator.
+This might require setting up network proxies (see Section 4.7.5).
+Please consult your network administrator.

 To display the result of the geocoding query on Google Maps in your default internet browser, simply click the Show in Google Maps button .